jingwen-z/jingwen-z.github.io/_posts/2022-01-02-second-hand-apartments-transactions-in-paris-1421.md

 to the time of year, the residual component captures the influences not described by the trend and seasonal effects.
 Thanks to this model, we find that except for July, there is another transaction peak in January, which we didn’t find above.
-In March and November, the transactions arrive at their low points, that might be because, during the transition period between 2 years, the desire for purchasing or selling apartments is not that high.
+In March and June, the transactions arrive at their low points, that might be because, during the transition period between 2 months, the desire for purchasing or selling apartments is not that high.

 <p align="center">